yurademkovych/apify/README.md

 ### Migrations happen randomly, but by setting Restart on error and then throwing an error in the main process, you can force a similar situation.
 Observe what happens.
 What changes and what stays the same in a restarted actor run?

 > By setting Restart on error and then throwing an error in the main process, you can catch migration process.
-Can be the same place where erorr thrown, but also can be different place of migration, because it happen randomly.
+Can be the same place where error thrown, but also can be different place of migration, because it happen randomly.

 ### Why don't you usually need to add any special code to handle migrations in normal crawling/scraping?
 Is there a component that essentially solves this problem for you?